 Medical malpractice lawsuits are capped at $350,000 according to Nevada law’s on recoverable non-economic damages.
 In cases against state and local government officials and landowners, damages are capped at $100,000 and will not include punitive damages.
 The lawsuit is valid only if the public employee fails in the scope of their employment.

-Punitive damages (“punishment” for wrongdoing) are limited in most cases, according to Nevada’s NRS 42.005 legislature on damages.
+Punitive damages (“punishment” for wrongdoing) are usually limited, according to Nevada’s NRS 42.005 legislature on damages.
 This limit is at $300,000 if the compensatory damages (compensation for losses) are less than $100,000.
 Limitations for this amount do not apply to:

 - Manufacturers, distributors, or sellers of defective products